aasisodiya/general/github/github-analytics/README.md

   <!-- end custom head snippets -->
   ```

+  Feel free to edit above files based on your requirements

 **Note**: You will have to replace `G-4KDE74NNXK` with your google analytics id.
 Also `/assets/alogo.svg` will get replaced with your image file path.

 Awesome 👏 You are almost done.
 Now all you need to do is to check-in/push the changes on to your master branch.
 And let the GitHub Pages and Jekyll integration do their work.